 Neither the Census tract containing the Win-River Casino Site nor any adjacent Census tracts were determined to contain a substantial minority or low-income community (refer to Section 3.7.2).
 Effects to the Tribe, a minority community, are discussed above and would be positive.
 Effects to tribal governments operating gaming facilities that may be impacted by operation of Alternative F are discussed above under Substitution Effects.
-Alternative F would have a less-than-significant impact to minority and low-income communities.
+Potential disproportionate and adverse effects related to problem gambling would be negligible, because a casino already exists on the Win-River Casino Site.
+As a result of these factors, Alternative F would not have a disproportionate and adverse effect to minority and low-income communities.

 Under the No Action Alternative, neither the Strawberry Fields nor the Anderson Site would be taken into trust.
-No development would occur in the near future on those sites, nor would expansion would occur on the Win-River Casino Site.
+No development would occur in the near future on those sites, nor would expansion occur on the Win-River Casino Site.
 No adverse or beneficial effects to socioeconomic conditions would result from this alternative.